SWERC follows the ICPC regional contest rules.

 All items brought by contestants and not provided at registration (writing instruments, personal items, mascots, etc.) must be brought on the contest floor for the practice session on Saturday and must remain there overnight from Saturday to Sunday.
 No new items will be accepted on the contest floor on Sunday.

-The main programming languages of SWERC are C/C++ and Java.
-In addition, the contestants have the option of using Python.
-Prior to the competition, the judges will have solved all problems in C/C++, Java, and Python.
+The main programming languages of SWERC are C, C++, and Java.
+In addition, the contestants have the option of using Kotlin, OCaml, or Python.
+Note that OCaml can only be used at SWERC, not during the World Finals.

 The scoring rules are the ones described in the ICPC regional contest rules.
 We clarify that the total time of teams is measured in minutes (not seconds).